 You most likely know what antibiotics are used for – they are for treating infections caused by bacteria.
-But did you know that your 24-hour dentist San Diego may also suggest that you take them before a dental procedure to prevent the chance of infection?
-Such method of use is called antibiotic prophylaxis, and you will learn more about it in this article.
+But did you know that your dentist may also suggest that you take them before a dental procedure to prevent the chance of infection?
+Such a method of use is called antibiotic prophylaxis, and you will learn more about it in this article.

 Why is antibiotic prophylaxis done?